rabarbar362/SimpleNotes/README.md

 # Simple Notes

-RESTful API webservice that will be responsible for managing and storing in database simple notes (without the UI part).
+RESTful API webservice that is responsible for managing and storing simple notes in database (without the UI part).